yugmamoradia/WebCrawler/README.md

 1: SQLite3

 ### How to run the project:
 1: Make sure SQLite3 is installed on your computer.
-Create the table `visited` by opening typing the following on the sql cli:
+Create the table `visited` by opening the terminal and typing the following on the cli:
 ```
 sqlite3 /Users/WebCrawler/src/crawler/crawler.db
 sqlite3> CREATE TABLE IF NOT EXISTS visited (